svhawkins/B-Minor-Compiler/README.txt

   - <struct>_typecheck with + <struct>_resolve integration testing

-symbol_table
-(with automatically created AST trees from parser)
-  - implement main function
-  - stack + typecheck functions full integration testing

 difficulties
-- not exactly difficult, just reallt tedious was implementing the destroy functions for the ast structures. implementing the functions themselves was very simple, it was just that i had to change my test code. not exactly in behavior of the tests, but how i arranged the structures, ESPECIALLY in the manually created ones. there was a lot of debugging done.
+- not exactly difficult, just really tedious was implementing the destroy functions for the ast structures. implementing the functions themselves was very simple, it was just that i had to change my test code. not exactly in behavior of the tests, but how i arranged the structures, ESPECIALLY in the manually created ones. there was a lot of debugging done.